Official websites use .gov

 Control of the differential abundance or activity of tRNAs can be an important determinant of gene regulation.
 Pol III synthesizes all tRNAs in eukaryotes, and its derepression is associated with cancer.
 MAF1 is a conserved general repressor of Pol III under the control of TOR (target of rapamycin), which acts to integrate transcriptional output and protein-synthetic demand toward metabolic economy.
 We used tRNA–Hydro-seq (hydrolysis-based tRNA sequencing) to document that little change occurred in the relative levels of different tRNAs in maf1–mutated cells.
 By contrast, the efficiency of N2,N2-dimethyl G26 (m2,2G26) modification on certain tRNAs was reduced in response to maf1 deletion and associated with anti-suppression, which we validated by other methods.
 Overexpression of Trm1 (tRNA dimethyl transferase), which produces m2,2G26, reversed maf1 anti-suppression.
 The model that emerges is that competition by elevated tRNA levels in maf1-delta cells leads to m2,2G26 hypo-modification resulting from limiting Trm1, thus reducing the activity of suppressor tRNASerUCA (UCA is the anticodon for serine) and accounting for anti-suppression.
 Consistent with this, Pol III mutations associated with HLD reduce tRNA transcription, increase m2,2G26 efficiency, and reverse anti-suppression.
 Extending this more broadly, a reduction in tRNA synthesis by treatment with rapamycin leads to increased m2,2G26 modification, a response that is conserved among highly divergent yeasts and human cells [Arimbasseri AG et al, PLoS Genetics 2015;11:e1005671].

 The ability of Pol III to efficiently recycle from termination to re-initiation is critical for abundant tRNA production during cellular proliferation, development, and cancer.
-We used two tRNA–mediated suppression systems to screen for Rpc1 (subunit of Pol III) mutants with gain- and loss-of-termination phenotypes in S. pombe.
+We used two tRNA–mediated suppression systems to screen for Rpc1 (subunit of Pol III) mutants with gain- and loss-of-termination phenotypes in the yeast S. pombe.
 We mapped 122 point mutation mutants to a recently solved 3.9 Å structure of the yeast Pol III elongation complex (EC); they cluster in the active-center bridge helix and trigger loop, as well as in the pore and funnel formation, the latter indicating involvement in termination of the RNA–cleavage domain of the C11 subunit of Pol III.
 Biochemical, kinetic, and genetic data indicate that mutants with the RT (readthrough) phenotype synthesize more RNA than wild-type cells and, surprisingly, more than can be accounted for by the mutants' increased elongation rate.
 Importantly, similar mutations in spontaneous cancer suggest this is an unforeseen mechanism of Pol III activation in disease.

 Fission yeast as a model system for the study of tRNA metabolism and function in translation

 More than 23 years ago, we began developing, refining, and advancing a tRNA–mediated suppression (TMS) system in the fission yeast Schizosaccharomyces pombe, which provides a ‘red-white’ phenotypic real-time assay that can be used to investigate various aspects of tRNA biogenesis, maturation, and metabolism in vivo.
 In S. pombe, the human La protein can replace the tRNA–processing/maturation function of Sla1p, the S. pombe equivalent of the La protein.
-Moreover, in S. pombe, human La is faithfully phosphorylated on Ser-366 by protein kinase CKII, the same enzyme that phosphorylates Ser-366 in human cells, and this phosphorylation event promotes pre-tRNA processing.
-We use the system to study transcription by RNAP III, post-transcriptional processing, and tRNA modifications by conserved enzymes that produce tRNA isopentenyl-adenosine-37 and dimethyl-guanosine-26 (N2,N2-dimethyl G26, m2,2G26).
+Moreover, in S. pombe, human La is faithfully phosphorylated on Ser-366 by the protein kinase CKII, the same enzyme that phosphorylates Ser-366 in human cells, and this phosphorylation event promotes pre-tRNA processing.
+We are using the system to study transcription by RNAP III, post-transcriptional processing, and tRNA modifications by conserved enzymes that produce tRNA isopentenyl-adenosine-37 and dimethyl-guanosine-26 (N2,N2-dimethyl G26, m2,2G26).

 The fission yeast Schizosaccharomyces pombe as a model organism

-Click image to view.
+Click image to enlarge.

 Red-white colony differentiation by tRNA–mediated suppression